lxueting/nustest20210318/README.md

-# nustest20210318
-This is a test repository
+#This is a test repository

+I just want to find out how GitHub works!

+## is this some smaller text?